 One evening in utter desperation I did the unthinkable.
 I went out to buy a bottle and some formula.
 Once he got used to the bottle my hungry child practically inhaled that formula.
 Then we both slept for hours.

 They tell you that if you suddenly stop breastfeeding it will quickly become very painful.
 But that wasn’t the case with me.
 I felt no discomfort and no pain.
+Then it hit me.
 I simply wasn’t producing any milk.

 No wonder my son had been so hungry.